zauberzeug/odrive-gui/README.md

-# streamlit-docker
+# ODrive GUI

-Streamlit Docker Container
+A Streamlit driven GUI to tweak and debug the ODrive hardware controller.
+All packaged in a Docker image for easy usage.